Die Hauptstadt, Capricorn

 Nico tensed, nodded, and followed after him with the stranger, the two men, and the girl trailing behind them.
 Not even a goodbye.

-Von Spiel’s men guided Viktoria away from the balcony then and to a stone bench pressed against the wall.
+Von Spiel’s men guided Viktoria away from the balcony and to a stone bench pressed against the wall.
 There, she sat beside her mother and the Cancerian foreigner—Louise, if she recalled correctly.
-Viktoria spied across the balcony towards the Sagittarians conversing with Werner’s captain and the Libran photographer in the far corner, then at the stranger and Nico’s group with the ELPIS member, then at the peacekeepers contained in their own bubble, then at Von Spiel watching everything opposite, and then at the two generals surround by Von Spiel’s men beside him.
+Viktoria spied across the balcony towards the Sagittarians conversing with Werner’s hauptmann and the Libran photographer in the far corner, then at the stranger and Nico’s group with the ELPIS member, then at the peacekeepers contained in their own bubble, then at Von Spiel watching everything opposite, and then at the two generals surround by Von Spiel’s men beside him.

 Nico Fabrizzio couldn’t believe that this series of events started with him making a firm decision to help a group of injured Aquarian soldiers at the Aquarian-Capricornian border.
-He still wondered even now how different things would’ve been if he hadn’t been there in-between Cadence and Werner.
-Often wondered whether his actions had been an act of altruism or rebellion too.
+He still wondered even now how different things would’ve been if he hadn’t been there in-between Cadence and Werner—often wondered whether his actions had been an act of altruism or rebellion too.

 Whatever it was, in a domino-like fashion, one thing had fallen after the other leading him here—kneeling in front of his childhood friend turned criminal organization leader turned ELPIS leader.
 Francis laid before him, unperturbed, with his shirt rolled up to his chest revealing the pink scar at his abdomen.